• Skip to main content

 The main rule is that only skilled workers can obtain a residence permit in Norway.
 This means you need either a bachelor’s degree from a college or university or at least three years of vocational training.
 The vocational training includes professions and trades, e.g., as a carpenter or nurse.

-Your job should match the qualification you have.
+Your job should match the qualifications you have.
 If your citizenship allows you to visit the Schengen area without a visa, you can look for a job in Norway.
 Otherwise, you need a job offer before applying for a residence permit.

 Norway Study Visa